 The bibliographies do not attempt to cover Medieval Studies comprehensively.
-They are limited to coverage of Western Europe, except that in the bibliography on Medieval History and Historical Sources some basic references on Byzantium and other geographical regions are provided.
+They are largely limited to coverage of Western Europe, except that in the bibliography on Medieval History and Historical Sources some basic references on Byzantium and other global geographical regions are provided.
 The focus throughout is on medieval Latin primary sources: how to access them (in manuscript, in print, and online) and how to locate secondary scholarship about medieval Latin primary sources.
 Even within that orientation they are not comprehensive, but cover only selected major topics, primarily those important for literary studies.

 Charles D. Wright

 University of Illinois at Urbana-Champaign